grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "That seems true enough.
 Here I must leave you then.
 If the Authority catches me piloting a craft at this speed in the channel, I will no longer be a pilot.
 Besides, there's 50 meters of water in the channel, you do not need me any more -- as long as you manage not to get crushed by a moving freighter."

 "Well fuck.
-That was as fine a bit of piloting as I have ever fucking seen," said Percy.
+That was as fine a bit of piloting as I have ever seen," said Percy.
 She leaned over and called down to Hemi in the control room.
 "Hemi!
 Toss up the pay for Sir Trelew."

 Hemi underhanded a small cloth pouch clinking with coins up from the control room and Percy snatched it from the zenith of its rise.